 The second cut is made about 3 inches below the first, you may need to cut all the way through but it is likely the branch will snap off when you reach the depth of the first cut.

 You will be left with a stump with can now be safely removed from the tree.
-Cut as tight as you can to the branch collar as tree will heal quicker the more flush the wound is to the trunk.
+The branch should not be cut tight to the trunk but left proud by 3-4 cm, this leaves the branch collar which will grow over the wound in time and re-seal the tree.

 Heading cuts are used more when establishing young trees with very few branches, they are your opportunity to shape the tree.
 They are used to establish the main branches, a heading cut on a single central leader will produce a horizontal branch.
 In general heading cuts should be avoided once the initial shaping has been completed as it can result in an overcrowded tree.
 If you need to use a heading cut to shorten a long and thin lateral branch make the cut in old wood as this results in less new growth.